Gov. Bevin officially requests recanvass in general election

 “Integrity in our elections processes is crucial, and Kentuckians deserve to know that their votes are properly counted and tabulated," said Grimes.

-A few thousand votes separated Gov. Bevin and Democratic challenger, now Governor-elect Andy Beshear.
 The secretary of state's office says the difference is 5,189 votes.

 House Speaker David Osborne, R-Prospect, released a statement clarifying the legislature's role in this process.

 “The legislature has no role whatsoever in the governor’s request for a recanvas or even in a potential recount," Osborne said.
 "If he chooses to file a formal election contest, the House Majority Caucus will handle the matter in a legal, ethical, and appropriate manner that fulfills the requirements set forth by the Kentucky Constitution, statute and rules of the House.

 "However, it is important to note that an election contest cannot be filed until after the Board of Elections takes final action on the election results several weeks from now.”